 Today’s Faculty Friday interview is with Dr. Ron Ruthruff, Associate Professor of Theology & Culture.
 Dr. Ruthruff has served homeless and street-involved youth and their families for the past 30 years.
 He has provided case management services, designed programs, and educated the community on the issues that impact this vulnerable population.
-Ron’s career goal is to empower persons to live lives of significance; to equip the church to love and serve their neighbors; and to engage communities in cross-cultural and global conversations.
+Ron’s career goal is to empower persons to live lives of significance; to equip the church to love and serve its neighbors; and to engage communities in cross-cultural and global conversations.

 Ron’s education is an eclectic blend of social work, counseling, and theological studies.
 Ron holds a Doctorate of Ministry in Complex Urban Settings from Gordon-Conwell Theological Seminary in Boston.
-His dissertation title, Welcoming Kids to the Table of Community: New Horizons Ministries as a Model of Service to Homeless Runaway Adolescents, addresses the psychosocial and spiritual issues surrounding homeless adolescents and describes a relationally based and theologically supported service delivery strategy to serve these marginalized young people.
+His dissertation title, Welcoming Kids to the Table of Community: New Horizons Ministries as a Model of Service to Homeless Runaway Adolescents, addresses the psychosocial and spiritual issues surrounding homeless adolescents and describes a relationally based and theologically-supported delivery strategy to serve these marginalized young people.

 What are you currently reading?